 Acromegaly is the result of a pituitary adenoma that produces growth hormone (GH).
-Growth hormone controls growth of the body.
 Elevated GH causes excessive bone and soft tissue growth.
-In children and adolescents it leads to gigantism.
-After puberty, bones lose their ability to grow and therefore adults do not grow tall when they develop acromegaly.
+It can lead to gigantism in children and adolescents.
+After puberty, bones lose their ability to grow and therefore adults don' t grow tall when they develop acromegaly.

 The average age at diagnosis is 40-45 years, but acromegaly can develop at any age.
-Because symptoms and signs are not always obvious, the diagnosis is usually delayed 10 to 15 years after the development of the condition.
+Because symptoms and signs are not always obvious, the diagnosis is usually delayed 10-15 years after the condition's development.

 Symptoms and complications in adults may include the following:

 - Abnormally large growth and deformity of the:

 - Face (protrusion of brow and lower jaw)

 - Jaw (overbite such that lower teeth close in front of upper teeth)

 - Tongue (causing snoring and obstructive sleep apnea)

 - Sinuses, vocal cords and soft tissues of the throat larynx (causing deep sonorous voice)

 - Carpal tunnel syndrome, which causes numbness, tingling and pain in the hand and arm